thapaBurg/thapaday02/content/pages/index.md

         title: Apply to University
         subtitle: University of Lynchburg
         text: >
-          Applying to University of Lynchburg is easy and Free.
-Click the link below to and follow my instructions.
+          Applying to University of Lynchburg is EASY and FREE.
+Click on the link below, and flow my step by step instructions.
+If you have questions, just email me.
         actions:
           - type: Button
             label: Get started